-In Run Mode the 1732 shows the first oxygen probe measurement in large characters at the top of the display and a user selectable lower line in smaller characters below.
+In Run Mode the 1738 shows the first probe primary process variable in large characters at the top of the display and a user selectable lower line in smaller characters below.
 Other items on the display include the activity heartbeat indicator in the top right corner, a row of single letter action indicators in the bottom left corner and the current time in the bottom right corner.